mattischrome/console-blog/content/posts/posters/index.md

 - Maths
 - Thirteen
 title: Posters
-heroImage: ../../assets/images/defaultHero.jpg
-description: In 2005, towards the end of the second year of my PhD I presented a poster at a conference in
 ---
 In 2005, towards the end of the second year of my PhD I presented a poster at a conference in Dresden, Germany.
 My eccentric colleagues and I stayed on a huge canal boat moored on the Elbe for no discernible reason other than it seemed like a laugh at the time.
 In reality I was the second worst snorer of the three of us and it also turned out that our room was right underneath the gang-plank and every morning at six the person who made breakfast would stomp across it.